Finding out your Market Potential in Japan

 Setting up a business in Japan

 Setting up a business in Japan is not as onerous as one might think.
-With the need to promote start-ups, the government even lowered the required capital for setting up a joint stock company (KK) to 1 yen from 10 million yen in 2003.
+With the need to promote start-ups, the Japanese government lowered the required capital for setting up a joint stock company (KK) to 1 yen from 10 million yen.
 Theoretically, it is possible to set up an entity in 14 days.

 There are the 4 main ways for setting up a business in Japan:

 - Japan branch office

 - Limited liability partnership (LLP)